This page will help you understand New Mexico alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 New Mexico alcohol laws apply to its residents and visitors.
-Laws in the state may differ from those visitors know.
-It’s good to learn them and avoid legal problems.
+Because laws in the state may differ from those visitors know.
+So it’s good to learn them and avoid legal problems.

 I. Minimum Age Law

 Young people often want part-time jobs.
 Hospitality provides many.
 Some involve alcohol.
 What age is needed to serve alcohol in a restaurant?
 For tending bar?
 What about for selling alcohol for use elsewhere?
 Young people want answers.
 So we provide facts to help them.

 New Mexico alcohol laws permit adults age 19 or older to serve alcohol in venues for drinking on-site.
 They must be at least 21 to tend bar.
 The same is true to sell alcohol for off-site drinking.

 Those of any age under 21 may drink alcohol given by a parent, guardian or spouse 21 or older.
 It must be on property other than premises licensed to sell alcohol.
 And the drinking must be under the control of the server.
 Many parents do this to demystify alcohol and teach moderation.